Digitalization in Oil & Gas 2026

 A session on OT cybersecurity, edge protection, segmented architectures, drones and robotics oversight, and safe deployment in high-consequence environments.

-Al Lindseth
+Hani Elshahawi Al Lindseth Brad Nash

 2:20 PM - 2:40 PM